SUNLENCA- lenacapavir sodium tablet, film coated SUNLENCA- lenacapavir sodium kit

 Every 6 months (26 weeks) * +/-2 weeks927 mg by subcutaneous injection (2 × 1.5 mL injections)

-SUNLENCA injection is for administration into the abdomen by a healthcare provider.
+SUNLENCA injection is only for subcutaneous administration into the abdomen by a healthcare provider.
+Do NOT administer intradermally due to risk of serious injection site reactions [see Warnings and Precautions (5.3)].

 Use aseptic technique.
 Visually inspect the solution in the vials and prepared syringe for particulate matter and discoloration prior to administration.
 SUNLENCA injection is a yellow solution.
 Do not use SUNLENCA injection if the solution is discolored or if it contains particulate matter.
 Once the solution is withdrawn from the vials, the subcutaneous injections should be administered as soon as possible [see How Supplied/Storage and Handling (16)].